Popup Calendar showing a date twice, on different weekdays

 The essence of the patch is, to use 12:00:00 as a reference time for dates instead of 00:00:00.
 Thus, there can't be any disambiguity on the date (at least, if there is no DST rule somewhere in the world where they change time at noon).

 @Eric: Once this is confirmed, I'm going to send you a pull request.

-#13 Updated by Fernando Silveira about 5 years ago
+#13 Updated by Fernando Silveira over 5 years ago

 I'm using Redmine 2.0.3.stable and 1.4.4.stable and both have the same bug.
 After applying the patch from Holger (https://github.com/meineerde/redmine/commit/aaede7f75501c6314328fbf50f776f162346e81c) the bug is gone.
 Can someone PLEASE commit his pull request?